uwplasma/JAX-in-Cell/paper.md

 \xi_i=\frac{\omega}{kv_{th}}-\frac{v_{b_i}}{v_{th}},
 \end{equation}

 where $\lambda_D$ is Debye length and $Z$ is the Fried–Conte plasma dispersion function.
 The complex frequency $\omega$ determines both the oscillation frequency and the damping or growth rate $\gamma$.
-With this theoretical prediction established, the following parameter choices demonstrate two representative test cases:
+With this theoretical prediction established, the following parameter choices demonstrate two representative test cases using non-relativistic algorithms:

 For Landau damping:
 (i) Perturbation: $a = 0.025$, $k\lambda_D = 1/2$